PEI Tenant Rights: Lease Help & Rental Laws in Prince Edward Island

 Security Deposit Rules

-After the tenancy ends, IRAC returns the deposit within 10 daysonce the inspection and claims process is complete.
+After the tenancy ends, the landlord must return the deposit within 10 daysonce the inspection and claims process is complete.
 If the landlord claims deductions for damage, the matter is adjudicated by IRAC based on evidence from both parties.

 Eviction Rules